 While we look for positions in the short term as day traders, it’s important to understand what has developed leading into the current session.
 If you don’t, you are making decisions with incomplete information, and effectively gambling.

-This type of awareness extends far beyond knowing that news is coming out today.
+Masterful trading involves awareness which extends far beyond knowing that news is coming out today.
 It’s knowing these larger trends and patterns that allows us to align ourselves with the right direction in the market each day.

 Plenty of traders are shorting today, and some may still be short.
 I don’t envy them, and neither should you.
-When you’re ready to begin approaching the market in a similar way, join us on Discord and share your experience.
+When you’re ready to begin approaching the market in a similar way, join us on Discord and share your questions or comments!

 Leave a Reply